emp0ry/AnimeShin/README.md

 - **▶️ Other Watch Sources**
   If there is no dubbing from AniLiberty, watch episodes dubbed by AnimeVost.
-  (But the automatic update of anime progress will not work.)
+  (But the automatic update of anime progress will not work)

 - **📁 Export Anime/Manga list**
   Export your anime or manga list in MyAnimeList or Shikimori format.